larkinaj/larkinaj/README.md

 -->

 ## Learning something new everyday.
-Jr. Software Engineer looking to make the leap into the testing world!
-Recently came to the realization that my strengths in planning, organization, attention to detail, creativity, ability to consider alternate perspectives, and enjoyment in finding bugs would be best utilized in a testing position.
+Currently a student at [Codesmith](https://www.codesmith.io/) learning Full Stack Development!
+Recently came to the realization that my strengths in planning, organization, attention to detail, creativity, ability to consider alternate perspectives, and enjoyment in finding bugs would be best utilized in a development world.

-I help maintain [The Odin Project](https://www.theodinproject.com/) to help others achieve their goals!

 ## Background
 Check out my [LinkedIn](https://www.linkedin.com/in/andrew-larkin-71395940/) to learn more!